top of page

 Low productivity can mean that the dealership basically throws in the trash 50% of their payroll cost

-(Below are all waste)
+(Below are all instances of waste)

 • Waiting for work